codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/coveralls-testing.md

 {% endraw %}
 {% endhighlight %}

 Coveralls requires a [script](https://github.com/nickmerwin/node-coveralls) that takes standard input and sends it to coveralls.io to report your code coverage.
+Depending on the framework that you are using, you will have to add a different script to your application.

-Any coverage reports can be forwarded that are within a lcov data format (including mocha's LCOV reporter).
+Any coverage reports can be forwarded that are within a [lcov data format](http://ltp.sourceforge.net/coverage/lcov/geninfo.1.php) (including [mocha's LCOV reporter](https://www.npmjs.com/package/mocha-lcov-reporter)).
 For this, we are going to set-up a “bin” folder, and within the folder a coveralls.js file that contains the following content:

 {% highlight yaml %}
 {% raw %}